 • Headaches, extreme tiredness and boredom while writing

-Now you need to focus on curing the previous symptoms.
-Here are some tips that exhausted writers can use:
+Now you need to focus on curing the previous symptoms because you can't get back on track without addressing this serious writer's issue.
+Here are some tips that exhausted writers can use to defeat writer's fatigue:

 1. Exercise – Working out is beneficial for the mind and body.
 Your blood circulates more and thoughts become clearer.
 Just be sure stretch your muscles and take a shower before writing again.